 By his own admission, though, the drug trade was the bane of Central America.
 Despite being caught up in the United States’ so-called “War on Drugs”, the market in Belize was as alive as ever before, and active enough to earn the small nation a place on a U.S. blacklist for drug trafficking hotspots in South and Central America.
 Dion claimed he only dealt to supplement his income as a carpenter, and I took him at his word.
 What else was he supposed to do?
 Shine the shoes of some obese White American?
 Dion was a nationalist and his friend’s were, too.

 “Prefiero morir de hambre que servir a esos jodidos Americanos todo el dia.”
 (I’d rather starve than serve those fucking Americans all day long) one man remarked, when I asked about the Paradise Village.
 I didn’t take offense.
 It seemed obvious that they wouldn’t like Americans.
-I tried to picture a bunch of retired foreigners plopping down in California and watching as my family mopped up their shit – day in and day out – just hoping to make ends meet.
+I tried to picture a bunch of retired foreigners plopping down in California and watching as my family mopped their mess – day in, day out – just to make ends meet.
 I’d probably hate those people too, regardless of their race or their creed.

 But I digress – too drunk to write.
 Goodnight.